jnorthrup/literbike/README.md

 - Bonjour/mDNS service advertisement and UPnP port mapping for NAT traversal (targets)
 - Rust + libc POSIX syscalls for portable, minimal dependencies

-Note: Some bullets above are project goals and/or test utilities
+Note: Some bullets above are project goals and/or test utilities; the crate currently exposes a syscall-oriented library (`syscall_net`) and foundational types/config for higher-level components.

 ## Repo layout